 For those of us with children, we go home to the realities of what race means in our lives and the inevitability of having to discuss race and answer the questions our children may ask in the midst of the chaos and injustice.

-Conservatives Concerned about the Death Penalty (CCATDP) was busy crisscrossing the country in April.
-On top of CCATDP’s National Coordinator Marc Hyden’s trips to Tennessee and Utah, I traveled to Orlando for the Young Americans for Liberty (YAL) Florida State Convention on and then to Philadelphia for the Life/Peace/Justice Conference.
-Our participation in these conferences shows the interest that CCATDP’s message is generating across a variety of different constituencies, including libertarian and pro-life groups.
+Conservatives Concerned about the Death Penalty (CCATDP), a project of EJUSA, crisscrossed the country in April.
+CCATDP’s National Coordinator Marc Hyden made trips to Tennessee and Utah, while I traveled to Orlando for the Young Americans for Liberty (YAL) Florida State Convention and then to Philadelphia for the Life/Peace/Justice Conference.
+Our participation in these conferences reflects the interest in CCATDP across a variety of different constituencies, including libertarian and pro-life groups.

 Duane Buck was sentenced to death in Texas after his own lawyer called an “expert” who testified that Buck was more likely to be dangerous in the future because he is black.
 At this crucial moment, when our nation is addressing racial bias in the criminal justice system, the U.S. Supreme Court is expected to decide whether to hear the full case in the next few weeks.
 The Court should do everything in its power to ensure Buck receives a full and fair review of his case and, ultimately, a new sentencing hearing, free of racial bias.